sarxos/webcam-capture/webcam-capture-drivers/driver-fswebcam/README.md

 1. Single call to getImage() causes webcam to be re-open again,
 2. Because of 1, webcam diode is blinking,
-3. Because of 1, FPS is pretty slow (0.2 FPS on my Ubuntu Laptop),
+3. Because of 1, FPS is pretty slow (0.2 FPS on my Ubuntu laptop),
-4. In some cases when the main Java process is killed, the fswebcam subprocess keeps running because noone is reading from the pipe.
+4. In some cases when the main Java process is killed, the fswebcam subprocess keeps running because no one is reading from the pipe.

 ## License